-STEM Summer Academy for Girls
+STEM Summer Academy

 STEM Ambassadress Program

+In “STEM Ambassadress program,” first generation female university students serve as the ambassadresses of high school female students.
 Our primary approach is creating effective mentorship relationship between female university students and female high school students.
 All the ambassadresses are selected from STEM majors.
 Priority is given to first-generation undergraduate students with West Virginia background, such that it would be more natural for them to become the role models of high school students.
 They will not only help high school female students with their math and science coursework, but also inspire their interest in STEM disciplines.
 Under the supervision of high school female teachers, the ambassadresses meet female high school students through certain after-school activities.

 The “GIRLS” program” is solely sponsored by National Center for Women & Technology (NCWIT).